taobo/MVOpencvGit/Readme.txt

 Machine Vision with Opencv!
 This is a readme file of Taobo's peoject.
+Now, I modfile!